 عنوان مقاله [English]

-Today, identifying new research trends in any scientific field is very important for researchers, universities and research institutes, research investors, industry and scientific policy makers.
+Today, identifying new research trends in any scientific field is very important for researchers, universities and research institutes, research investors, industry, and scientific policymakers.
 Numerous studies have been conducted with scientometric approach in various branches of science (for example: Leydesdorff, 1987; Leydesdorff et al., 1994).
 Wegner and Leydesdorff (2003) examined the field of seismology in a study entitled "Seismology as a Dynamic and Distributed Field for Research" using the method of co-authorship and citation analysis between journals.
-The results of their study show that the scientific products of seismology are no different in terms of the degree of internationality compared to the older subject area of geophysics.
+The results of their study show that the scientific products of seismology are not different in terms of the degree of internationality compared to the older subject area of geophysics.
 Other studies in this field include the studies of Sagar et al. (2010), Wu et al. (2015), Amr (2018), Gizi and Putenza (2020) and He et al. (2021), which specifically examine a subfield of knowledge of Seismology (such as tsunamis, tectonic plates, studies related to a particular earthquake, or early earthquake-related warnings).

 The purpose of this study is to quantitatively and qualitatively evaluate the scientific products of Iran and the world in the Scopus citation database on the subject of Earthquake studies in the period 2019 to 2021.
 In this study, with the scientometric approach, VOSviewer software (Van Eck and Waltman, 2009, 2020) and co-occurrence analysis of keywords for scientific mapping and thematic exploring have been used.

-The findings of this study are of great importance for directing suggestions, formulating technological research plans and projects to provide the ground for acquiring scientific authority of seismological knowledge in Asia.
+The findings of this study are of great importance for directing suggestions and formulating technological research plans and projects to provide the ground for acquiring scientific authority of seismological knowledge in Asia.
 Therefore, the need to expand regional scientific cooperation in the policy-making of research institutes and researchers active in the field of earthquake sciences is inevitable to improve the scientific level of Iran among Asian and European countries.